raul-izquierdo/english/sources/vocabulary/The Individual/Human Body and Health.$.md

 ## Idioms

 sentirse indispuesto, no muy bien
-    = feel under the weather (informal) `I'm feeling under the weather today, so I'm going to stay home`
+    = feel under the weather (i) `I'm feeling under the weather today, so I'm going to stay home`

 ## Verbs